WomenWhoCode/AndroidWorkshops_BCN/Day 3 - Multi Screen Apps/README.md

 To work through this codelab, you will need a computer that can run Android Studio (or already has Android Studio installed).
 Install Android Studio following [these instructions](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Installation.md).

 ## Homework
 You can continue working in your homework app or use [the solution from day 2](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Day%201%20-%20Kotlin%20Basics/DoggoApp).
-We recommend you use your own problem, but not hesitate on check our solution.
+We recommend you use your own problem, but not hesitate to check our solution.

 ### Exercise 1
 We want to show in our app a list of cute doggos :dog:.